GDPR and Data Protection

-This Regulation goes in to effect beginning May 25, 2018.
+This Regulation went into effect on May 25, 2018.
 Failing to comply can result in fines.

 GDPR outlines several rights of the individual for explicit consent on how personal data can be used processed, transmitted, and how such data must be protected.
 This means that an institution is required to record any and all processes it has for collecting, using and managing personal data.
 The institution is also required to maintain records of consent for such data.